A Hebridean blue for Ryder Cup Harris Tweed

 “The unique selling point about Askernish is how raw it is.
 You get a lot of links courses where you don’t see the sea, although you can hear it or smell it.
 But when you come to Askernish you get the views - the dune systems, the beach.
 Some tees are quite elevated and you can see across the Atlantic to Barra.
 It is just a dramatic landscape.”

 Old Tom used to talk of “land created by God to play golf on”.
-At Askernish, it’s clear why He chose to put that land in the Hebrides.
+At Askernish, it’s clear why he chose to put that land in the Hebrides.

 *bodach (Gaelic): an old man